snowby666/poe-api-wrapper/README.md

 #### Getting formkey (*optional*)
 > [!IMPORTANT]
-> **poe-api-wrapper** depends on library **js2py** to get formkey.
-If you are using `Python 3.12+`, it may not be compatible, so please downgrade your version.
-> By default, poe_api_wrapper will automatically retrieve formkey for you.
+> By default, **poe-api-wrapper** will automatically retrieve formkey for you.
 If it doesn't work, please pass this token manually by following these steps:

 There are two ways to get formkey: